rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 </pre></div>
 </div></div>

 It sends 20 requests to the server with a 10ms delay between them.
-However, on sixth request, instead of sending the number `5` it sends the string `five` to cause the server to crash.
+However, for request with number 5, instead of sending the number `5` it sends the string `five` to cause the server to crash.

 If we start the server, then the client, the output looks as follows: